 Unified Efforts is a non-profit founded in 2014 by Executive Director Debbie Ramsey to reduce out-of-school learning loss and provide academic enrichment, leadership development, and college/career readiness in the Penn North neighborhood of West Baltimore.
 To date, we have served over 120 school age students.
 Even as the coronavirus pandemic rages through our communities, learning loss remains a critical issue in our neighborhood and we are hopeful that at some point soon we can safely resume our face-to-face (or mask-to-mask!) activities.

 Our mission is simple: reduce summer learning loss.
 Provide specialty, multipurpose and academic programs for students year round to minimize academic loss when school aged children are out of school for extended times.
 Our programs and activities include financial literacy, free dental screenings, aviation-aerospace, cooking with whole foods, athletic activities, the arts, writing, swim lessons, by certified swimming instructors, and bullying prevention activities.
-We are now embarking on an exciting new phase: building and construction!
-Our architect is finalizing design and detailed plans needed for capital funding requests and construction bids.
-We anticipate being in position to begin construction early next year.
 More at unifiedefforts.org.